 Spruce Needle Rust Control

 How to treat spruce needle rust is probably first and foremost on your mind if you’ve ever been confronted with it.
 Even though spruce needle rust is caused by fungi, a fungicide treatment is not recommended for spruce needle rust control.
-Why?
-Because once the tree displays symptoms, it’s already too late.
+Why you ask; because once the tree displays symptoms, it’s already too late.

 The needles are already infected and can’t be cured.
 If you’re thinking about annual fungicide sprays in order to be pro-active against spruce needle rust, I would advise against that as well because spruce needle rust infections are hard to predict and don’t happen every year.
 It may linger for a year or two but is not known to excessively overstay its welcome.